 Teatro de Ulises and Teatro Orientación

 Teatro de Ulises and Teatro Orientación were companies founded in Mexico City in the early twentieth century by members of the modernist/avant-garde literary group Contemporáneos.
 Celestino Gorostiza (1904-67), Xavier Villaurrutia (1903-50), Salvador Novo (1904-74), and Gilberto Owen (1904-52) founded the Teatro de Ulises in 1927.
-The company dissolved in 1928 Gorostiza found the Teatro Orientación had two runs1932-1934 and 1938-1939.
-Both companies aimed to bring translations of international avant-garde plays to the Mexican stage, a goal that earned them criticism from nationalist contemporaries.
-While Teatro de Ulises focused entirely on European and North American plays, Teatro Orientación a staged new works by Mexican playwrights.
-Both groups represent significant elements of modern Mexican theatre, their members to Mexican drama.
+The company dissolved in 1928, but in 1932 Gorostiza went on to found the Teatro Orientación, which had two runs (1932-1934 and 1938-1939).
+Both companies aimed to bring translations of international modernist and avant-garde plays to the Mexican stage, a goal that earned them criticism from nationalist contemporaries.
+While Teatro de Ulises focused entirely on European and North American plays, Teatro Orientación also staged new works by Mexican playwrights.
+Both groups represent significant elements of modern Mexican theatre, and several of their members went on to become foundational figures of twentieth-century Mexican drama.

-Both Teatro de Ulises and Teatro Orientación were formed by members of the Contemporáneos, .
-Teatro de Ulisesat Mesones Street #42 in Mexico City’s historic downtown.
-The space, once a large home, could hold up to fifty audience members and was financed by Rivas Mercado.
+Both Teatro de Ulises and Teatro Orientación were formed by members of the Contemporáneos, a literary group often associated with the Mexican vanguardias.
+Teatro de Ulises opened its doors at Mesones Street #42 in Mexico City’s historic downtown in 1927.
+The space, in what had once been a large home, could hold up to fifty audience members and was financed by the social activist Antonieta Rivas Mercado (1900-31).
 The company relied on weekly premieres for funding.
-Other members of Contemporáneos who participated in one or both of the group’s theatrical endeavors include Bracho, Julio Jiménez Rueda (1896-1960), Agustín Lazo (1896-1971), Novo, Owen, Roberto Usigli (1905-79), and Villaurrutia.
-The members of Teatro Ulises were concerned with bringing avant-garde European plays to the Mexican stage in translation.
+Other members of the Contemporáneos who participated in one or both of the group’s theatrical endeavors include Julio Bracho (1909-78), Julio Jiménez Rueda (1896-1960), Agustín Lazo (1896-1971), Salvador Novo (1904-1974), Gilberto Owen (1904-52), Roberto Usigli (1905-79), and Xavier Villaurrutia (1903-1950).
+The members of Teatro Ulises were concerned with bringing modernist and avant-garde European plays to the Mexican stage in translation.

 The company’s resurrection as Teatro Orientación, on the other hand, was supported by the Mexican state.
-Once Gorostiza advanced to the upper echelons of national cultural officialdom, Teatro Orientación could shake off Ulises’ humble beginnings thanks to state sponsorship.
+Once Gorostiza advanced to the upper echelons of national cultural officialdom, Teatro Orientación could shake off Ulises’ humble beginnings thanks to its state sponsorship.
 Gorostiza secured the Palace of Fine Arts for the premiere of Teatro Orientación’s production of Massimo Bontempelli’s Minnie la Cándida, and the company spent five seasons in the old Teatro Hidalgo of the Secretariat of Public Education as well as presenting in the Palace of Fine Arts.
 Teatro Orientación presented translations as before but also expanded to stage the works of Mexican playwrights.
-In 1938 Gorostiza left the company to direct the government , leaving the Teatro Orientación in the hands of Julio Bracho, Rodolfo Usigli, and Villaurutia.
+In 1938 Gorostiza left the company to direct the government Department of Fine Arts, leaving the Teatro Orientación in the hands of Julio Bracho, Rodolfo Usigli, and Xavier Villaurutia.